drbergman/PhysiPKPD/README.md

 ## Setting parameters
 PhysiPKPD parameters are found in two areas in `pkpd_model.xml`: PK parameters are at the bottom in `user_parameters` and PD parameters are in `cell_definitions` in the `custom_data` for each cell type.
 PhysiPKPD can add PK and/or PD dynamics to any substrates in a PhysiCell simulation.
-PK dynamics must be set for each PK substrate and PD dynamics determined for each cell type affected by a particular substrate.
+PK dynamics must be set for each PK substrate.
+PD dynamics must be set for each pairing `(S,C)` where substrate `S` acts on cell type `C`.
+PhysiPKPD will attempt to use defaults if none are supplied and issue warnings/errors until you have fully specified everything.

 In what follows, `S` stands for the name of a substrate.